x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/provision-recipients.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## What do you want to do?

-### Use Exchange Online PowerShell to provision recipients for OAB downloads by linking their mailbox database to a public folder database or to a default OAB
+## Use Exchange Online PowerShell to provision recipients for OAB downloads by linking their mailbox database to a public folder database or to a default OAB

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox databases" entry in the [Recipients permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.